AustralianBioCommons/gen3schemadev/docs/gen3_data_modelling/links.md

     backref: lipidomics_files
     label: data_from
     target_type: sample
-    multiplicity: many_to_many
+    multiplicity: one_to_many
     required: false
 ```
-The `multiplicity` of `many_to_many` allows for a single file to be associated with multiple samples, and it also allows a single sample to be associated with multiple lipidomics files.
+The `multiplicity` of `one_to_many` allows for a single lipidomics file to be associated with multiple samples.
 The link is optional because `required` is `false`.
-In other words: "A lipidomics file can come from multiple samples, and a sample can be linked to many lipidomics files."
+In other words: "A lipidomics file can come from multiple samples, or multiple samples are linked with a single lipidomics file."

 # Advanced Linking with Subgroups